MoGhariebmohamed/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
+#!/bin/bash
-The repo for shell basics
+repo for the project of shell navigation basics